 I am an assistant professor at Harvard Business School, an affiliate with Harvard’s Department of Psychology, and a member of the Digital Data and Design Institute (D^3).
 My research focuses on what makes people emotional in social and group contexts, and how such emotions can be changed when they are unhelpful or undesired.
 I am particularly interested in how technology is used to both emotion detection and regulation.

 In my work I try to integrate between experimental psychology that examines behavior at the individual level, and research inspired by complex systems, in which I focus on the psychology of collectives.
 To integrate these domains, I employ a multi-method approach that combines behavioral experiments, analysis of data from digital media, and computational modeling.

-Before starting my PhD, I worked as a journalist and a writer.
-In 2016, my first novel ‘A City Forsaken’ (עיר הנידחת) was published in Israel.
+I received my PhD in psychology from Stanford University.
+Before that, I worked as a journalist and a writer.
+In 2016, my first novel ‘A City Forsaken’ (עיר הנידחת) was published in Israel (Keter Publishing House).